HamidPalang/cf-clean-ip-finder/README.md

 cd cf-clean-ip-finder
 ```

+Important for users in restricted networks (e.g., Iran):

+· During download (git clone): You may need to use a VPN or anti-filtering tool to access GitHub.
+· During script execution: You must turn off your VPN completely.
+The script needs a direct connection to test IPs and SNI domains.

-If you don't have git, you can download cf_finder.sh manually and put it in a folder.
+If you don't have git, you can manually download the cf_finder.sh file and put it in a folder.

 ---